On this page:

 Eating, Diet, and Nutrition

-Eating, diet, and nutrition have not been shown to play a role in causing or preventing hematuria.
+Researchers have not found that eating, diet, and nutrition play a role in causing or preventing hematuria.

 Points to Remember

-- Hematuria is treated by treating its underlying cause.
+- Health care professionals treat hematuria by treating its underlying cause.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and other components of the National Institutes of Health (NIH) conduct and support research into many diseases and conditions.